warren/perdicis-notes/content/Movies I've seen.md

     - Pure vibes.
 Real footage of the Apollo moon landing, lost for decades, then regraded and upscaled and turned into a dramamentary.
 - The Grand Budapest Hotel
     - My favorite Wes Anderson film.
 Incredibly aesthetically compelling, and has a cute, enjoyably unpredictable storyline.
+- Good Will Hunting
+    - To do: explanation

 TV shows
 - Pantheon - finished [[2024-04-10]].
 Wow I love the ending.